Coping: Heinz Hartmann

 In 1937, the psychoanalyst (as well as a physician, psychologist, and psychiatrist) Heinz Hartmann marked it as the evolution of ego psychology by publishing his paper, "Me" (which was later translated into English in 1958, titled, "The Ego and the Problem of Adaptation").
 Hartmann focused on the adaptive progression of the ego "through the mastery of new demands and tasks".
 In fact, according to his adaptive point of view, once infants were born they have the ability to be able to cope with the demands of their surroundings.
 In his wake, ego psychology further stressed "the development of the personality and of 'ego-strengths'...adaptation to social realities".

 Object relations

 Emotional intelligence has stressed the importance of "the capacity to soothe oneself, to shake off rampant anxiety, gloom, or irritability....People who are poor in this ability are constantly battling feelings of distress, while those who excel in it can bounce back far more quickly from life's setbacks and upsets".
 From this perspective, "the art of soothing ourselves is a fundamental life skill; some psychoanalytic thinkers, such as John Bowlby and D. W. Winnicott see this as the most essential of all psychic tools."

-Object relations theory has examined the childhood development both of "[i]ndependent coping...capacity for self-soothing", and of "[a]ided coping.
+Object relations theory has examined the childhood development both of "independent coping...capacity for self-soothing", and of "aided coping.
 Emotion-focused coping in infancy is often accomplished through the assistance of an adult."